Capstone uses sustainable approach to make old boilers new again

 Reduce, reuse, recycle and retrofit — a team of SAIT students used their final project to develop a control system that brings classic industrial boilers up to modern emissions standards.

 David Kaytor and Jason Single, now SAIT grads, designed the boiler control system for their Electrical Engineering Technology (EET) capstone project.

 “Our capstone aimed to take an older boiler and update it with modern technology to improve its performance, efficiency and emissions,” says David Kaytor.
 “The end result was proof that an older system could be upgraded and made more efficient with some relatively minor additions and intelligent design.”

-The project was recently named one of seven finalists for the Association of Science and Engineering Technology Professionals of Alberta’s (ASET) Capstone Project of the Year Award.
+The project was named one of seven finalists for the Association of Science and Engineering Technology Professionals of Alberta’s (ASET) Capstone Project of the Year Award.
 The award recognizes engineering technology students who demonstrate innovation and ingenuity.

 Green steam ahead